Caesiumhydroxid/caesiumhydroxid.github.io/_posts/2021-03-18-Numitron Clock.md

 # Description

 This Clock is built with [IV-9 Numitrons](http://www.tube-tester.com/sites/nixie/data/IV-9/iv-9.htm).
-They operate on voltages around 3-4V and take a driving current of approximately 20mA per Segment.
-There is no PCB used in this project and even the drivers in a SOP-Packages are soldered directly to copper wire.
+They operate on voltages around 3-4V and take a driving current of approximately 20mA per segment.
+There is no PCB used in this project - hence freeform - and even the drivers in a SOP-Packages are soldered directly to copper wire.

 I was largely inspired by the projects of [Mohit Bhoite](https://www.bhoite.com/) whose work is really amazing.